nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 * **People**
   * More people ≠ faster progress.
-  * Adding developers to a late project can slow it down (this is known as Brooks's Law).
+  * Adding developers to a late project can slow it down (this is known as Brooks's Law[7]).
   * Analyze *why* a project lags before scaling the team.
   * Consider: onboarding time, communication overhead, and task divisibility.

 * **Tooling and Software**
   * IDEs, CI pipelines, and project tracking software can drastically improve productivity.
   * But tools have cost and complexity — adopt only what truly helps.
-  * Example: A small team might benefit from GitHub Issues and a simple Makefile, while a larger organization might need Jira, Jenkins, and comprehensive monitoring.
+  * Example: A small team might benefit from GitHub Issues and a simple Makefile, while a larger organization might need Jira[8], Jenkins[9], and comprehensive monitoring.

 * **Hardware**
   * Ensure development environments meet the project's needs.